 - Insert at the last of a liked list.

-In deletion, we go through each node of the list and try to delete the target element, by removing its pointer variable.
-In deletion operation, we assign target element next pointer value to its previous node next pointer.
-Traverse In traversing we usually display all the elements present in the linked list.
-Simple Linked List Implementation Using C programming language:
+In deletion, we go through each node of the list and try to delete the target element by removing its pointer variable.
+In deletion operation, we assign the target element's next pointer value to its previous node's next pointer.

 People are also reading: